 Add animations, effects, music, transitions, titles, subtitles, etc.;

-Voice effects, such as robot, alien, female, male voices.
+Voice effects, such as a robot, chipmunk, chorus, and echo.

 iOS 13 adds the basic video cropping tool to the Photos app.
 To crop a clip, tap the crop icon, which is the last icon of the toolbar at the bottom.
 A yellow dot under the icon indicates that the cropping tool is activated.